Yoric/Numendo-2019/talk.md

 --

-== "If the proof is false, reject it."
+aka "If the proof is false, reject it."

 ---